Greg and Larry

 "Greg and Larry" is the twenty-third episode and season finale of the third season of the American television police sitcom series Brooklyn Nine-Nine.
 It is the 68th overall episode of the series and is written by Andrew Guest & Phil Augusta Jackson and directed by Dan Goor.
 It aired on Fox in the United States on April 19, 2016.

 The show revolves around the fictitious 99th precinct of the New York Police Department in Brooklyn and the officers and detectives that work in the precinct.
-In the episode, the squad manages to stop Annderson from killing Holt and seek any help in finding more about Figgis' operation.
+In the episode, the squad manages to stop Annderson from killing Holt and seeks any help in finding more about Figgis' operation.

 The episode was seen by an estimated 2.02 million household viewers and gained a 0.9/3 ratings share among adults aged 18–49, according to Nielsen Media Research.
 The episode received positive reviews from critics, who praised the writing in the episode and the ending.

 Plot

 Raymond Holt (Andre Braugher) leaves the hospital room where Annderson (Dennis Haysbert) is watching over the FBI agent who is an informant for Jimmy "the Butcher" Figgis, but returns to find Annderson smothering the other agent.
 Annderson takes Holt hostage.
-Jake (Andy Samberg), Rosa (Stephanie Beatriz), Hitchcock (Dirk Blocker) and Scully (Joel McKinnon Miller) find the hospital room empty and begin looking for Holt and Annderson.
+Jake (Andy Samberg), Rosa (Stephanie Beatriz), Hitchcock (Dirk Blocker) and Scully (Joel McKinnon Miller) find the hospital room empty and begin looking for Holt and Anderson.
 They find Annderson holding Holt at gunpoint on the roof, but he is tackled by Terry (Terry Crews), who arrived with Gina (Chelsea Peretti).

 While Boyle (Joe Lo Truglio) and Amy (Melissa Fumero) return from Texas, the gang tries to take Annderson out of the hospital.
 However, the hospital is filled with Figgis' henchmen.
 They decide to disguise themselves as doctors and disguise Bob and Gina as asylum patients, managing to fool the henchmen and escape the hospital.
 Taking shelter in Rosa's apartment, the squad takes turns in attempts to get the information from Annderson, but he refuses to talk.
 However, the apartment is suddenly attacked after someone tries to kill Annderson.
 While barricading, Annderson reveals the location of the files needed to take down Figgis' operation.

 While Jake and Rosa fight the assailants, the rest hide in a panic room.
 In the panic room, Annderson explains that he turned into a traitor after the bureau misspelled his name on a letter of commendation and figured he would never get respect from them.
 Rosa lets them out, revealing that the attack was staged with the help of Amy and Boyle.
 Jake retrieves the files, also detailing Annderson's treason.
 One week later, Holt leads a toast in the bar to commemorate the arrest of 75 henchmen working for Figgis, although Figgis remains at large.
-While Jake and Amy talk about moving in together, Jake receives a call from Figgis, threatening his and Holt's life.
+While Jake and Amy talk about moving in together, Jake receives a call from Figgis, threatening his and Holt's lives.
 One month later, Holt and Jake are revealed to be living in Coral Palms, Florida on a witness protection program, using the names Greg and Larry, respectively.